nvzqz/bad-rs/README.md

 This crate exposes the following functionality:

+- [`StalinSort`]:

-- [`StalinSort`]: a single pass, no-nonsense sorting algorithm with O(n) complexity that removes elements until the value is sorted
+  A single pass, no-nonsense sorting algorithm with O(n) complexity that removes elements until the value is sorted.

 ## License